capsulescodes/inertia-mailable/README.md

 <br>

-**- Indicate the real path of Node**
+**- Specify the actual path to node**

-If you need to idicate the real path of node, an environment variable is dedicated to it.
+If you need to specify the actual path to node, there is a dedicated environment variable for it.

 `.env`